 The Sabazeum was excavated in 1909 by Dante Vaglieri.
-The shrine was installed in a cella of the largely unexcavated Horrea V,XII,2, built in the years 120 - 125 AD (opus mixtum and incertum).
+The shrine was installed in one of the rooms of the largely unexcavated Horrea V,XII,2, built in the years 120 - 125 AD (opus mixtum and incertum).
 The installation may have taken place in the first half of the third century.
-When the shrine was installed a door in the west wall was blocked, and a door at the west end of the south wall was hacked out (w.
+When the shrine was installed, a door in the west wall was blocked and a door at the west end of the south wall was hacked out (w.
 1.00).
 It seems that the excavators found this door blocked as well.

 Along the lateral walls and west wall are masonry podia, now much restored.
 The podia take the door in the south wall into account.
 The threshold is 0.40 higher than the floor of the shrine, which was reached along a few treads, that have now disappeared.
 To the east of the treads were niches, to the west a masonry base.
 At the east end of the podia three steps led to the altar.

 On the west part of the floor, between the podia, is a black-and-white mosaic.
 In the mosaic a tabula ansata is depicted with an inscription that informs us that a certain Fructus had paid for some work in the shrine:

 The east part of the floor is covered with marble, an ancient restoration.
 On one of the slabs is the (reused?) inscription (or graffito?):

 In the marble pavement is a round hole (diam.
 0.35), with a marble funnel.
 It is a ritual well that was covered by a marble oscillum, with a relief of a satyr on one side and of a maenad on the other.
 Below the marble pavement were found: three coins from the second century, a marble slab with two incised imprints of feet, and fragments of amphorae containing fish-bones.
 Among the other finds were:

 Several inscriptions were found.
 On a marble slab is the text: